calebkrueger/ROSIE/README.md

 ----------------------------------------------------------------------------------------------------

 The initial version of ROSIE focuses solely on the order Testudines.
 Future updates will expand coverage to include all non-avian reptiles, and biannual updates will maintain its up-to-date nature.
 Changes to the database will be outlined here in future versions, and all versions are available at 10.5281/zenodo.4670573.

+v1.0.1
+-General data corrections, addition of new sources published during or before 2020